As It Was: Lyrics and composition

+The child's voice which opens the track is Styles' godchild Ruby Winston, daughter of producer Ben Winston.
+Styles explained the addition in an interview with Capital Breakfast: "She used to try and call me before bedtime every night, and one time it didn't ring or something, so they sent me that.
+I dug it out when we were in the studio and put it in front of the song for some reason, and I kind of just fell in love with it, so it stuck."

+Styles described the meaning of the song as "about metamorphosis, embracing change and former self, perspective shift and all that kind of stuff.
+It just felt like the thing I wanted to say, the thing I wanted to be doing and the kind of music I wanted to make coming back."

-Music critics described the song as a guitar-driven synth-pop track, a noticeable shift from Styles's pop rock-oriented sounds.
-Chris Willman of Variety noted that it takes heavy inspiration from Depeche Mode and a-ha, while also suggesting that it adopted a style similar to the Weeknd's 2019 single "Blinding Lights".
-EUPHORIA magazine felt that Styles was inspired by James Bay's 2018 single "Pink Lemonade", adding that the two songs sound "eerily similar".
+Music critics described the song as a guitar-driven synth-pop and new wave track, a noticeable shift from Styles's rock-oriented sounds.
+Chris Willman of Variety noted it takes heavy inspiration from Depeche Mode and A-ha, while also suggesting it adopted a style similar to the Weeknd's 2019 single "Blinding Lights".
+Euphoria magazine felt that Styles was inspired by James Bay's 2018 single "Pink Lemonade", adding that the two songs sound "eerily similar".
 Lyrically, "As It Was" is rooted in personal transitions and depicts a feeling of loss and loneliness.